Arabinda Mukhopadhyay

 Arabinda Mukhopadhyay (18 June 1919 – 10 February 2016) was an Indian filmmaker, film director and editor, who directed all-time classics like Nishi Padma (1970), Dhanyee Meye (1971), Mouchak (1974) and Agnishwar (1975).
 He also wrote stories and screenplays.

 Early life and education

-Mukhopadhyay was born in Katihar District, Bihar on 18 June 1919.
+Mukhopadhyay was born in Katihar district Katihar in Bihar on 18 June 1919.
 His family originally hailed from Sehakhala situated in Hooghly District of present-day West Bengal.
 His father, Satyacharan Mukhopadhyay, was a doctor, and his mother was Mrinalini Devi.
 His elder brother was the noted Bengali writer Balai Chand Mukhopadhyay.

 Career

 In a career spanning four decades, he directed total 26 full-length films, 3 telefilms and 1 television serial.

-His very first directorial effort “Kichukkhon” in 1959 give him a nomination for the president's award.
-Another movie of his, “Ahban”, was screened at the Cannes Film Festival in 1961.
+His very first directorial effort "Kichukkhon" in 1959 give him a nomination for the president's award.
+Another movie of his, "Ahban", was screened at the Cannes Film Festival in 1961.
 His inspiration was Bengali Filmmakers like Agradoot, Debaki Bose, Bimal Roy, Niren Lahiri, Ajoy Kar.